olliez-mods/RayCastingUpdated/README.md

    hold down "Shift" while creating the wall (you can make only one end not snap by only holding down "Shift" when you press OR realease "Q")

   To delete a wall:

-      Deleting walls is dont by hovering over the wall in the main veiw (the one that looks 3D) and pressing "D", it DOES NOT happen in the minimap
+  \tDeleting walls is dont by hovering over the wall in the main veiw (the one that looks 3D) and pressing "D", it DOES NOT happen
+  \tin the minimap